sebw/blog.wains.be/content/posts/2021/2021-10-03-obs-studio-virtual-camera-fedora.md

 title: "Enable virtual camera in OBS Studio on Fedora"
 ---

-TESTED ON FEDORA 34 AND 40.
-PLEASE REPORT SUCCESS OR FAILURE FOR YOUR FEDORA SECTION IN COMMENTS.
+_TESTED ON FEDORA 34 AND 40.
+PLEASE REPORT SUCCESS OR FAILURE FOR YOUR FEDORA VERSION IN THE COMMENTS_

 By default on Fedora, when you install the package `obs-studio` you might not see the "Start virtual camera" button.